-Likewise, we should emphasize that papaya is very beneficial when we eat animal protein, meaning meat, fish or eggs.
+We should emphasize that papaya is very beneficial for times when we are eating animal protein, meaning meat, fish or eggs.

-At the same time, it’s difficult to digest fruit when we eat it with a meal.
+On different note, it’s difficult to digest fruit when we eat it with a meal.
 Therefore, it’s good to eat papaya after we finish a meal.
-It’s the perfect dessert in these cases.
+It’s the perfect dessert.

 2. Turning back time

 This exotic fruit is a powerful antioxidant food, thanks to its contents of vitamins A and E, selenium and carotene.
 These components all help prevent the harmful effects that lead to early aging.

 - If you want to prevent wrinkles and have a young, luminous face, you can use papaya in a topical manner in a facial mask.